 But it's not just for professionals.
 We want regular folk too.
-If there's somebody in your family or your office or your book group who gets along with everybody, we want that person's input.
+If there's somebody in your family or your office, your book group or your bowling league who gets along with everybody, we want that person's input.
 So take up a collection and buy them a ticket to Rome.
-The rest of you can follow along online...sending good vibes our way.
+The rest of you can Zoom in...sending good vibes our way.